tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 24. Appendix C — Outcome Scenarios & Zero-Result Handling
 25. Appendix D — What LOOP Is / Is Not (definitions)
 26. Appendix E — Time, Cycles, and Cutoffs
+27. Appendix F — How Returns Work in YieldLoop — Cycles, Markets, and LOOP

 ## 1. Abstract